Dream Boys

 Dream Boys is a Rwandan R&B duo composed of Nemeye Platini (known as Platini) and Claude Mujyanama (called T.M.C.).
-The group was formed in 2009 and has toured throughout Rwanda as well as regionally to member countries of the East African Community, including Uganda.
+The group was formed in 2009 and has toured throughout Rwanda and across the region, including member countries of the East African Community, such as Uganda.

 History

-Platini and Mujyanama are friends since childhood and are both university graduates.
-The duo compose their own songs, which are produced by studio professionals in Uganda and Rwanda.
+Platini and Mujyanama have been friends since childhood and are both university graduates.
+The duo writes their own songs, which are produced by studio professionals in Uganda and Rwanda.
 They are managed under the label Kina Music.

-Their first album, Sinzika, was released in 2009 to strong success in Rwanda.
+Their first album, Sinzika, was released in 2009 and was a major success in Rwanda.
 The first single off the album, Magorwa, achieved widespread popularity across the country.
-Their second release, Isaano, was well received but garnered less popular attention than their debut.
+Their second release, Isaano, was well received but garnered less attention than their debut.
 A third album, Uzambariza Mama, was released in 2012.
 The duo has also collaborated with other local and regional artists on numerous singles, including No one like me with Ugandan Eddy Kenzo, Nzagaruka with Burundian T-Max, and Rwanda uri Nziza with Rwandans Kitoko, Urban Boyz, Riderman and Uganda's Radio and Weasel.
 The band has named Rwandan artists Miss Jojo and Tom Close as inspirations, as well as Tanzanian Ali Kiba.